In this article

 Can you get a business credit card without an SSN?

-Yes, but you’ll need to provide an EIN or a tax ID.
-Usually, new businesses won’t meet the requirements for a business credit card without an SSN.
-Most small business credit cards require a personal guarantee, leaving you liable for any credit card debt your business is unable to pay.
-This is why most credit card providers perform a personal credit check before they approve your business credit card—and for that, they'll need your SSN.
+Yes, you can get a business credit card without an SSN, but you’ll need to provide an EIN or a tax ID.
+However, new businesses usually won't have the credit history to avoid getting a personal credit check and providing a personal guarantee.
 If you don’t have an SSN (e.g. you recently immigrated), you may be able to use your individual taxpayer identification number (ITIN), or tax ID, in the application process.

 Why some issuers don’t approve applications with only an EIN